qchenevier/MBA_memoire/doc/reaction_actor.md

 - **Lack of impetus:** Impetus often starts at the very top of the firm.
 Skepticism can result in bureaucratic investment processes that prevent the firm from engaging in useful digitally enabled experiments and business changes.
 "We've always been fairly slow in adopting technology because we more or less have the ambition of not being first, but we have become even slower at the same time that technology development has been speeding up."
 If the company is not experiencing pain, the perceived risk of change may outweigh the potential benefits in the minds of many executives [@Westerman2011].

-#### Small & independent units to experiment

 Processes that govern investment decisions are the most crucial processes in which many organizations' most serious disabilities reside when attempting to respond to disruptive innovations [@Karimi2015].

-Dedicated financial resources (DFR): Dedicating these resources to responding to digital disruption can facilitate new growth by avoiding the traps associated with allocating all slack resources to core products and by removing the obstacles that would otherwise limit the potential for innovative ideas to succeed [9, 63] [@Karimi2015].

-Dedicated human resources (DHR): Relying just on human resources already allocated to the core products can sharply limit a newspaper company's ability to sell innovative non-core products and to capture new business models [@Karimi2015].

-Autonomous growth group (AGG): It is essential for creating new processes or ways of working together because individuals of those groups or teams often do not represent their functional group interests.
-It is a necessary condition when a new venture needs to take an approach that the old venture dislikes or rejects, or when a new venture needs to create new growth that may disrupt the core business.
-Otherwise, chances are that either a low priority is assigned to new ideas or an old business model may be force-fitted onto the new opportunity [@Karimi2015].

-Staged allocation of resources (SAR): It can force innovation teams to zero in quickly on critical assumptions, find cheap ways to test those assumptions, and develop lean and flexible structures for innovation projects.
-Instead of risking big investments on uncertain strategies, newspaper companies can "invest a little to learn a lot" about the key uncertainties in their approach, reduce the cost and risk of innovation, and encourage smart experiments and risk-mitigation strategies [@Karimi2015].

-Staged allocation of funding resources allows for committing small amounts of resources to multiple innovation projects establishing an autonomous growth group, business unit, or "heavyweight" development team is essential for creating new processes or ways of working together because individuals of those groups or teams often do not represent their functional group interests [@Karimi2015].

 #### Let structure emerge from value